gaurishankar007/Flutter-State-Management/README.md

     - Reduces code duplications
     - Flexibility to create custom hooks
 - Provider
-    - Key Terms [Provider, ChangeNotifier, ChangeNotifierProvider, MultiProvider]
+    - Key Terms [Provider, ChangeNotifier, notifyListeners, ChangeNotifierProvider, MultiProvider]
     - Key Terms [Provider.of..., read, watch, select]
     - Providers should be provided at the top level so that child widgets can access it
     - context.read or Provider.of(context, listen: false) gets the provider but avoids widget rebuild